-- 2.1 Broadcasters should ensure children4 can be protected from content that might adversely affect them, during children's normally accepted viewing or listening times usually up until 8.30pm (especially before school and after school), and on weekends and public holidays.
-School time is not considered to be children's viewing or listening time. - 2.2 Material likely to be considered under this standard includes: - sexual material or themes - violent content or themes - offensive language - social or domestic friction - dangerous, antisocial or illegal behaviour - material in which children or animals are humiliated or badly treated - graphic descriptions of people in extreme pain or distress, which are outside audience expectations. - 2.3 Context is an important consideration when assessing complaints under this standard, including, where relevant, the programme's classification and audience advisory, the time of broadcast, the target and likely audience, audience expectations, the availability of filtering technology, and whether it has been promoted by the broadcaster, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit.
+- 2.2 Material likely to be considered under this standard includes:

+- sexual material or themes

+- violent content or themes

+- offensive language

+- social or domestic friction

+- dangerous, antisocial or illegal behaviour

+- material in which children or animals are humiliated or badly treated

+- graphic descriptions of people in extreme pain or distress,

+2.3 Context is an important consideration when assessing complaints under this standard, including, where relevant, the programme's classification and audience advisory, the time of broadcast, the target and likely audience, audience expectations, the availability of filtering technology, and whether it has been promoted by the broadcaster, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit.

-Free-to-air and pay television
+Free-to-Air and Pay Television

-- 2.4 Children may be protected through security systems, eg filtering technology.
-Where these are available, they should be clearly and regularly promoted to customers. - 2.5 Content classified M or above, especially that containing sexual or violent material, should not screen adjacent to content aimed at children. - 2.6 Themes and scenes in fictional content dealing with matters known to disturb children, such as domestic friction or the humiliation or ill-treatment of children, should be appropriately classified and scheduled. - 2.7 Any portrayal of realistic violence in content likely to be viewed by children should be scheduled and classified with care. - 2.8 When programmes broadcast on free-to-air television during children's normally accepted viewing times (see Guideline 2.1) contain material which is outside audience expectations and likely to disturb children, a written or written-and-verbal audience advisory should be broadcast.
-The advisory should be specific in nature to allow parents or guardians to make an informed choice about their children's exposure to the content, while avoiding detail which itself may disturb or alarm children.
+- 2.4 Children may be protected through security systems, eg, filtering technology.
+Where these are available, they should be clearly and regularly promoted to customers. - 2.5 Content classified M or above, especially that containing sexual or violent material, should not screen adjacent to content aimed at children. - 2.6 Themes and scenes in fictional content dealing with matters known to disturb children, such as domestic friction or the humiliation or ill-treatment of children, should be appropriately classified and scheduled.